 5. Jajce fortress

-On our fifth place we selected the Jajce fortress.
-Jajce Fortress was the stronghold of the town of Jajce, a former royal capital and the last territorial possession of the Kingdom of Bosnia.
-The palace was built within Jajce Fortress in the mid-15th century and a royal portal was added to the complex, emblazoned with the royal Bosnian coat of arms.
-Jajce Fortess still stands on top of the rounded hill at the center of the medieval city, but the tall stone walls and watch towers now only enclose a grass-covered plateau that the Bosnia royal court once called home.
+On our fifth place for the list of Bosnia castles we selected the Jajce fortress.
+Jajce Fortress was the stronghold of the town of Jajce.
+It also served as a former royal capital of the Kingdom of Bosnia.
+The palace was built within Jajce Fortress in the mid-15th century.
+Royal portal was added to the complex, emblazoned with the royal Bosnian coat of arms.
+Jajce castle still stands on top of the rounded hill at the center of the medieval city.
+Tall stone walls and watch towers now only enclose a grass-covered plateau that the Bosnia royal court once called home.
 The fortress is a located just a short walk from the famous waterfall at the center of Jajce.
 This waterfall is inevitable thing to see when you travel to Bosnia.

 Hrvoje died in 1416 after shifting his alliances one too many times and being stripped of most of his lands in the process.
-His town and the fortress at its heart, however, still stood, and in 1421 King Stjepan Tomasevic moved his royal court to Jajce, thus making it the capital of the Kingdom of Bosnia.
-To reflect the city’s new royal status, a palace was built within Jajce Fortress in the mid-15th century and a royal portal was added to the complex, emblazoned with the royal Bosnian coat of arms.
-Jajce Fortess stood fast for another century and helped maintain the independence of the city while the rest of the Kingdom of Bosnia fell to encroaching Ottoman forces.
-It could not hold out forever, though, and in 1527 Jajce was finally overtaken, making it the last Bosnian town to fall to Ottoman rule.
+His town and the fortress at its heart, however, still stood.
+In 1421 King Stjepan Tomasevic moved his royal court to Jajce, making it the capital of the Kingdom of Bosnia.
+To reflect the city’s new royal status, a palace was built within Jajce Fortress in the mid-15th century.
+Royal portal was added to the complex, emblazoned with the royal Bosnian coat of arms.
+Jajce Fortess stood fast for another century and helped maintain the independence of the city.
+The rest of the Kingdom of Bosnia fell to encroaching Ottoman forces.
+It could not hold out forever, though, and in 1527 Jajce was finally overtaken.
+This was the last Bosnian town to fall to Ottoman rule.

 4. Travnik fortress

 The castle was built in 15th century.
 The present appearance of the walls and towers themselves are the result of intervention of Turkish builders of military fortifications.
 In 1953 the fort was placed under the patronage of the Museum of Travnik.
 Today it has the status of a national monument in Bosnia.
 The stone walls gleam so brightly in the sunshine that they appear to have been scrubbed.
 The restored multisided keep houses a modest museum of local history.
 This makes Travnik and the castle an ideal location to get taste of historic travel through Bosnia.

 The present appearance of the walls and towers themselves are the result of intervention of Turkish builders of military fortifications.
 In 1953 the fort was placed under the patronage of the Museum of Travnik.
 Thanks to the director of the Museum Stipe Lozic the cleaning and redecorating of the fort began, with the archaeological and conservation work.
 Soon Stari grad became a center of cultural and artistic events in Travnik, which is seen by many tourists and visitors.
 The process of renewal and revitalization of the fortress was initiated in 1999.
 For Stari grad today has the status of a national monument in BIH.
 When you travel to Bosnia, you just can’t afford not see this beautiful small town.
-A visit to both Jajce and Travnik fortresses are included in one of our bestseller tours, Jajce and Travnik tour

 3. Tesanj fortress

-On number three we have chosen the Tesanj Fortress, the one of the oldest Forts in BiH.
-Fort Tesanj is one of the largest (6296 square meters) and the most significant buildings of its kind in Bosnia and Herzegovina.
+On number three for our Bosnia castles list we have chosen the Tesanj Fortress, the one of the oldest Forts in BiH.
+Fort Tesanj is one of the largest and the most significant buildings in Bosnia and Herzegovina.
 This fortified settlement from the medieval period was constructed on the top of a rocky hill.
 It consists of a polygonal tower and walled yard.
 The yard once had wooden residential facilities and one well, which is buried now.
 It was buried by the Germans in the Second World War, after they searched it in detail.
-In late 17th century, the Ottomans reconstructed the city and added a new part to the Tesanj town, the lower part of the town.
+In late 17th century, the Ottomans reconstructed the city and added a new part to the Tesanj town.
 Military troops left the old town of Tesanj in 1840.

-After the big intrusion of Eugene Savoy in 1697, who set Sarajevo on fire, in November 1697, the Austrian army, led by Savoy, the same year carried out the siege of the fortress in Tesanj.
-Heavy siege of the fortress and town was completed in 1697 after unsuccessful three-day attacks, and the Austrian army withdrew in the direction of Slavonia.
-It is interesting that Gradina through history, in military terms, has never been conquered, because the geostrategic position is such that all those who tried to take it eventually withdrew.
+After the big intrusion of Eugene Savoy in 1697, Sarajevo was set on fire.
+In the same year Savoy carried out the siege of the fortress in Tesanj.
+Heavy siege of the fortress and town was abandoned after unsuccessful three-day attacks.
+Austrian army withdrew in the direction of Slavonia.
+It is interesting that Gradina through history, in military terms, has never been conquered.
+Its geostrategic position is such that all those who tried to take it eventually withdrew.

 2. Ostrozac castle

-Gradina Castle in Srebrenik was for the first time in history mentioned in the Charter of Stjepan II Kotromanić in 1333.
-At that time, Stjepan II was the Ban of Bosnia (ruler) and Srebrenik was the capital of the medieval Bosnia, where he lived until his death in 1353.
+Gradina Castle was first mentioned in the Charter of Stjepan II Kotromanić in 1333.
+At that time, Stjepan II was the Ban of Bosnia and Srebrenik was the capital of the medieval Bosnia.
+Here Stjepan lived until his death in 1353.
 Many invaders tried to conquer this place.
 In 1464, the Hungarian King Matthias Corvinus occupied the region, followed by the Ottomans who came 50 years after.
-There is a legend saying that the Ottoman army was superior regarding the number of soldiers, but the Bosnians were wise and they outplayed them.
+Legend said that the Ottoman army was superior regarding the number of soldiers, but the Bosnians were wiser and outplayed them.
 While leaving the fort during the night, the defenders shoed their horses upside down, so that it looked like traces of the arriving reinforcement.
 When the Ottomans saw it, they didn’t dare to attack for a long period of time.

 Here in Invicta Travel we have a Medieval tour program, where you can explore and choose the best Bosnia travel optional trips.
-All of the fortresses mentioned above are open to the public and make for a great day out.
+All of the Bosnia castles mentioned above are open to the public and make for a great day out.
 While some charge an entry fee, all of the Bosnia fort tours can easily be organized through our agency.